 As a Sports Massage Therapist for over 30 years, my first concern is that your horse is not in pain, or experiencing compromised movement or lameness because of old injuries and accidents.
 Many good horses get passed over or sold because the source of their issues has never been fully addressed.
 Let me help you bring your horse back in balance, from a physical and emotional standpoint, and re-establish the mind/body connection.

 When faced with training issues – my first thought is to “eliminate physical cause first”.
 I always look at the horse from a physical point of view first – are they free of pain so they can be trained?
 It’s a policy of mine to get the body working correctly first so that the training can progress without a hitch.
-We must be able to get correct walk, trot and canter before the horse is ready to start training.
-Both rider and horse need to be on the same page - we need calmness, relaxation and suppleness to achieve results.

 I have a good lunge/school horse who is wonderful and who can help you gain your confidence and skill as a rider, at the same time as working with your own horse.
 This is especially useful for older students who have not ridden for years and need to get in shape, or younger ones needing to learn on a schoolmaster, so they can practice riding with no stirrups to achieve a well balanced and supple seat.
 This is the foundation of riding.
 Training is about educating the owner/rider as to what the horse needs from you to be good at their job.